Your Complete Guide To Residential Real Estate Investment Trusts (REITs)

-A residential REIT differs from a standard REIT because it is only used to purchase residential properties.
-The properties that a residential REIT might purchase include single-family homes, student housing, apartment buildings, manufactured housing, condo buildings and townhomes.
+A residential REIT differs from a standard REIT because it’s only used to purchase residential properties.
+The properties that a residential REIT might purchase include single-family homes, student housing, apartment buildings, manufactured housing, condos and townhomes.

-Investors make money on REITs in two ways: First, residential REITs make dividend payments to investors on a regular basis.
-The size of these payments, and the timing of them, will depend on the performance of the REIT and the payment schedule set by the REIT.
-Investors also make money by holding onto their REITs and selling them after they have increased in value.
-Of course, there is no guarantee, as with any investment, that a specific REIT will increase in value.
+Investors make money on REITs in two ways.
+First, residential REITs make dividend payments to investors on a regular basis.
+The size and timing of these payments will depend on the performance of the REIT and the payment schedule set by the REIT.
+Investors also make money by holding onto their REITs and selling them after they’ve increased in value.
+Of course, there’s no guarantee that a specific REIT will increase in value, as with any investment.

-Public residential REITs are traded on the New York Stock Exchange, and are fairly simple to invest in.
+Public residential REITs are traded like stocks on the New York Stock Exchange, and are fairly simple to invest in.
 Investing in REITs can help diversify your investments and provide financial protection in case your investments in stocks, bonds and mutual funds suffer.
-Your investment in a REIT might rise – but is not guaranteed to – when some of your other investments see their value fall – but that’s not guaranteed.
+Your investment in a REIT might rise when some of your other investments see their value fall – but that’s not guaranteed.

 A residential REIT ETF is a REIT focusing on residential properties.
-REIT ETFs are attractive because they include several individual REITs in them.
+REIT ETFs are attractive because they include several individual REITs within them.
 They’re a bit like mutual funds.
-If you invest your dollars in a REIT ETF, you are buying into several REITs and not just one residential REIT.
+If you invest your dollars in a REIT ETF, you’re buying into several REITs and not just one residential REIT.

 Pros And Cons Of Investing In Residential REITs